laurenrausch/web-dev-starter/README.md

 ## Step Three

-To run the website within VSCode you can either run it through the built in Run and Debug tool in VSCode or with these key strokes:

-    Ctrl+Shift+D
-Or you can run it through Live Preview (I did find it hit and miss for the pop ups to work so I recommend the first way.), run it with the following commands:
+You can run the website through Live Preview which will start ther server for the webpage, run it with the following keystroke:

     Ctrl+Shift+P
     Live Preview: Start Sever

 From here you should be able to use the website and get the desired results!
+Click Away!
+You can also use the same URL from the live preview and user it in an actual browser page and be able to see the same result.

+You can also run the website within VSCode through the built in Run and Debug tool in VSCode or with these key strokes:

+    Ctrl+Shift+D

 ### Outside Sources